 - Return burger to skillet and add pasta, milk, water and spices.
 Stir until well combined and bring to a boil.

 - Reduce heat, cover and cook for 10-12 minutes, stirring frequently.

 - Finally, add shredded cheese and nutritional yeast and serve immediately.

 Make baggies or small containers of the seasoning listed above and keep them in your spice drawer.
 This shaves off even a few more minutes and makes this homemade hamburger helper really like a box mix.

 If you’re low on milk just use more water.
 I’ve gone as low as 1 3/4 milk.
 Just get to 4 cups of liquid.
 You can always add a bit more cheese if you want.
-Speaking of cheese, if need be use up cubed cheese by cutting into really small cubes and allowing to melt, stirring frequently.
+Speaking of cheese, if need be, use up cubed cheese by cutting it into really small cubes and allowing it to melt, stirring frequently.

-Unfamiliar with nutirtional yeast?
-Stop back tomorrow when 7 Uses for Nutritional Yeast is live.
+Unfamiliar with nutritional yeast?
+Here are 7 Uses for Nutritional Yeast.